Lux Æterna

 Download Score Lux Æterna

-Listen to YouTube recording with the Brno Philharmonic
+YouTube recording with, with score, by the Brno Philharmonic

 For the devout, this work can be viewed in traditional religious terms.
 For others, this Requiem can be seen as allegory — a kind of poetic interpretation of loss and remembrance, and the everlasting power of love.
 I want this Eternal Light to represent the candle we all keep lit in our souls for those that left us too early, and others to whom we owe so much.
 And to remind listeners that they’re not alone — that others understand their grief.
 And, most important, that the departed are not really gone, but perhaps transformed, as the poet Clair Harner so beautifully wrote in her famous poem, “Immortality.”
 And also Mark Twain’s famous poem “Warm Summer Sun.”